About This Blog

 10th June 1988 the Singing Revolution

-Twenty-three years ago 10th June 1988, a crowd of 15,000 Estonians gathered at the traditional Old Town Festival spontaneously began singing their unofficial national anthem.
-A song which, under the Soviet yoke, they were forbidden to sing.
+On this day 1988, a crowd of 15,000 Estonians gathered at the Old Town Festival in Tartu spontaneously began singing their unofficial national anthem – a song which, under the Soviet yoke, they were forbidden to sing.
 The crowd then … Continue reading

 28th May 1871 Defeat of the Paris Commune